cdl-geneseo/geneseo-dictionary/I/IGC.md

 # IGC

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : IGC

 Created by  Unknown User (iif1), last modified on Nov 29, 2010

 IGC n.
 Inter-Greek Council, a council with representatives from every recognized Greek organization on campus, oversees Greek relations and the activities of Greek Week.